microsoft/calculator/CONTRIBUTING.md

 ### Git workflow
-Calculator uses the [GitHub flow](https://guides.github.com/introduction/flow/) where most development happens directly on the `master` branch.
-The `master` branch should always be in a healthy state which is ready for release.
+Calculator uses the [GitHub flow](https://guides.github.com/introduction/flow/) where most development happens directly on the `main` branch.
+The `main` branch should always be in a healthy state which is ready for release.

 If your change is complex, please clean up the branch history before submitting a pull request.